Skip to Content

 Embarcadero Center Holiday Ice Rink

-The best time to skate here is at night, when you can see the twinkling Bay Bridge Lights and the glowing Ferry Building as you glide across the ice.
+The best time to skate here is at night, when you can see the twinkling Bay Bridge and the glowing Ferry Building as you glide across the ice.
 Even better is if you come around sunset, because you can see the lights dance against the sky as the colors transform from light to dark.

 Embarcadero Center Building Lighting and Carnival

-One of the best ways to experience Christmas in San Francisco is at the Fairmont – one of the city’s most iconic hotels.
-The main highlight here is a two-story gingerbread house, which stands at 25 feet tall and is made from 6000 pieces of house-made gingerbread, 1650 pounds of candy, and 3300 pounds of icing.
+Gingerbread House: The main highlight here is a two-story gingerbread house, which stands at 25 feet tall and is made from 6000 pieces of house-made gingerbread, 1650 pounds of candy, and 3300 pounds of icing.

 For an extra festive tea service with the little ones, the Garden Court also hosts a Santa tea service, with the man in red himself!
 The lounge also offers a Holiday Prince and Princess Tea service, where little guests take home a jeweled crown and candy scepter.

-Christmas in San Francisco at the Ritz Carlton Hotel
+Christmas Happenings at the Ritz Carlton Hotel

 The Teddy Bear Tea at the Ritz Carlton has been one of the most beloved annual traditions for San Francisco for many years.
 Created as a way to bring families together in true holiday spirit, this tea service also gives back a portion of each ticket sale to the Make-a-Wish Foundation.

-The Ritz Carlton also hosts its traditional afternoon service with a holiday twist – this starts a $80 per person.
-The hotel also has a gorgeous 40 foot tall Christmas tree in the lobby, along with an annual lighting ceremony.
+The Ritz Carlton also hosts its traditional afternoon service with a holiday twistThe hotel also has a gorgeous 40 foot tall Christmas tree in the lobby, along with an annual lighting ceremony.
 At the event, which takes place at the end of November, the tree is illuminated by a local family from the Make-a-Wish Foundation.
 Santa also makes an appearance for photos.

 Sir Francis Drake Hotel’s Tea Under the Tree

-Christmas in San Francisco at Fisherman’s Wharf
+Christmas Activities in San Francisco at Fisherman’s Wharf

 Photo credit: Fisherman’s Wharf / Pier 39

-Christmas in San Francisco at Pier 39
+Christmas Decorations in San Francisco at Pier 39

 Experience holiday magic at Pier 39, which comes alive with festive decorations and a giant Christmas tree.
 Each of the 13,000 energy-efficient LED lights, 400 ornaments, and 150 bows are individually secured onto the 60 foot tree, which takes about 3 weeks to decorate.